 After completing his studies at Art Academy, Hatemi entered Tehran University’s College of Fine Arts in 1967.
 His statue of Shah Abbas on horseback is on display at Isfahan’s Square and his composition of birds atop rocks is still on display at Tehran’s Agrentina Square.
 While Hatemi was a sophomore in college, he won the national award for designing the Takht-e-Tavus medal for the International Cancer Society.
 This award was administered by Farah Pahlavi, the Queen of Iran.

 Hatemi resided in Turkey for more than 15 years and his style developed with the Ottoman-Turkish influence.
 He is well-known by Turkish art collectors.
 Hatemi is currently working under the patronage of the Qatari Royal family.
 He divides his time between Turkey and Kentucky.

-Lynchburg College has taken several study abroad trips to Turkey, most recently in May and June when 20 students traveled with Dr. David Lipani, professor of English, and Dr. Delane Karalow, assistant professor of art.
+University of Lynchburg has taken several study abroad trips to Turkey, most recently in May and June when 20 students traveled with Dr. David Lipani, professor of English, and Dr. Delane Karalow, assistant professor of art.
 The group took a journey back to antiquity by exploring the sites and ruins of the Mediterranean world with visits to Istanbul and Athens and the many beautiful islands that dot the region.

 Two other new exhibitions will be on display at the Daura: